minitek/minitek-faq-book/README.md

 # Minitek FAQ Book

-A powerful Q&A and discussion forum for Joomla.
+A Q&A and discussion forum for Joomla.

 [Read more...](https://www.minitek.gr/joomla/extensions/minitek-faq-book)